hits shelves in

 Ellie, Special needs Mama & illustrator

 Reading this book gave me the opportunity to take a peek into my own daughter’s brain & understand how she may see the world.
-Rylan’s fresh perspective & innocence is sure to open the hearts of children & adultsl.
 It’s art that truly works toward the goal of acceptance of & appreciation for people who bring more color & creativity into our world.

 This book is sheer GENIUS.
-It’s aesthetically delightful & helps us see an inside glimpse at the amazing interworking of a brain God blessed with originality, creativity, & sheer brilliance.
+It’s aesthetically delightful & offers an inside glimpse at the amazing interworking of a brain blessed with originality, creativity, & sheer brilliance.
 Rylan owns his diagnosis with Hulk-like confidence.
-This book will boost the inner-confidence of thousands of readers who need affirmation that uniqueness is awesome.
+He’ll boost the inner-confidence of readers who need affirmation that uniqueness is awesome.

-Vogelzang’s book should be on the must-read list of every teacher & professional who works with children.
 From an educational standpoint, it provides insight to help inform teaching & it also serves as a springboard for classroom discussions about special needs & how ALL our brains function in mighty ways.
-Furthermore, this book will benefit children & youth as a model so everyone can better articulate how their brains function.
-This book is a metacognitive masterpiece.
+It’s a metacognitive masterpiece.

 Along with his mom, Rylan has written a dazzling picture book about living with Autism & Tourette Syndrome that is heartwarming enough you’ll want to squeeze the book over & over again.